Refined $L^p$ restriction estimate for eigenfunctions on Riemannian surfaces: Proof of Theorem

-Given $\theta$ and $v$, we say that $\gamma$ is \textit{tangent} to a curve $\Gamma_{\theta,v}$ of order $k$ if, when parametrizing both curves by the arc-length parameter $t$, they intersect at $t=t_0$, their derivatives agree up to order $k$ at $t=t_0$, and their $(k+1)$-th derivatives differ.
-For consistency, we also consider the transversal case as a tangent case of order zero.
+Given $\theta$ and $v$, we say that $\gamma$ is \textit{tangent} to $\Gamma_{\xi_\theta,v}$ to order $k$ if, after arc-length parametrization, the two curves meet at some parameter value $t_0$.
+Their derivatives agree up to order $k$ at $t_0$, and their $(k+1)$-st derivatives differ.
+For consistency, we regard the transversal case as tangency of order zero.